We Are WIN.

 our time.

-Duke WIN is a philanthropic community of alumnae and donors representing the full spectrum of Duke women.
-We are united in our appreciation of Duke’s impact on our lives.
-We are committed to shaping Duke’s future through our financial and volunteer leadership at the highest levels.
+Duke WIN is a philanthropic community of donors who are united in appreciation for Duke’s impact on their lives, and a willingness to support the university with financial and volunteer leadership at the highest levels.

 Lead the way

-Join the multigenerational network of Duke women using our money and influence to chart a course for Duke’s next century.
+Join the multigenerational Duke network using money and influence to chart a course for Duke’s next century.

 Elizabeth Ann Harden M.D. ’78